shivankgoel003/DataBreach_Ransomware_Stats/README.md

 ## Statement on LLM usage

 No auto-complete tools such as co-pilot were used in the course of this project, however, Language Learning Model ChatGPT was  used while writing this paper.
-It was used for the purpose of code debugging, understanding models, and knowledge of certain topics, which we were not aware of.
+It was used for the purpose of latex coding to draw tables, code debugging, understanding models, and knowledge of certain topics, which I was not aware of.
 The chat with the AI bot is also attached as a reference under `inputs\llm`..